chad-fisher/guides/source/hpc/index.md

 ---
 # High Performance Computing (HPC) Cluster

-Welcome to Tufts HPC Cluster documentation!
-The High-Performance Computing (HPC) Cluster is available to researchers, faculty, students, and staff in need of large-scale computing.
+Welcome to the Tufts HPC Cluster documentation!

 The High-Performance Computing (HPC) Cluster is available to researchers, faculty, students, and staff in need of large-scale computing.
 Tufts Linux HPC Cluster is comprised of over 100 high-powered servers running the RedHat Linux operating system.
 Nodes are interconnected via a 100Gbps ethernet network.